A Study on Skytrain’s Reliability and Resilience at Singapore Changi Airport

 A New Statistical Methodology for Multiply Censored Systems Failure Data

 Yet, the challenges were significant.
-Data on component failures was often incomplete: installation dates were unknown, and many components had not yet failed by the end of the study period.
+Data on component failures was often incomplete and many components had not yet failed by the end of the study period.
 Additionally, spare part usage data was aggregated across vehicles, making it difficult to isolate patterns.

 To overcome these hurdles, the team introduced a novel statistical method: the superposition process model.
-This approach allowed them to extract meaningful reliability insights from imperfect and overlapping data sources, leading to more accurate assessments of component lifespans and system health.
+This approach allowed them to extract meaningful reliability insights from data sources, leading to more accurate assessments of component lifespans and system health.

 The findings from the study have practical implications.
 By identifying critical components and evaluating different maintenance strategies, the team demonstrated how maintenance schedules could be optimised.
-Extending replacement intervals where appropriate could cut costs significantly without compromising safety or system availability.
 The data-driven framework enables more targeted interventions, reducing unnecessary part replacements while maintaining high operational standards.

 Strengthening Airport Operations

-Ultimately, the study developed a comprehensive reliability evaluation framework tailored to the Skytrain system.
-By quantifying how different maintenance strategies impact system reliability, the framework empowers Changi Airport Group to make informed, evidence-based decisions to enhance the resilience of this vital transport link.
+Ultimately, the study developed a reliability evaluation framework tailored to the Skytrain system.
+By quantifying how different maintenance strategies impact system reliability, the framework can help support Changi Airport Group in making informed, evidence-based decisions to enhance the resilience of this vital transport link.

 In an environment where even minor system failures can ripple into major flight delays and passenger dissatisfaction, maintaining the Skytrain’s resilience is mission-critical.
-This research contributes not only to smoother airport operations but also offers broader insights for managing other essential transport systems worldwide.
+This research contributes also offers broader insights for managing other essential transport systems worldwide.

 Contributors: